Hanthana Linux (operating system): History and development process

 version will be released and it contains all the software updates up to the date of release.

-Hanthana packages are based on packages from Fedora's: both distributions use RedHat's rpm package format and package management tools Yum (PackageKit).
+Hanthana packages are based on packages from Fedora: both distributions use RedHat's rpm package format and package management tools Yum (PackageKit).

 Features

 Hanthana is composed of many software packages, of which the majority are distributed under a free software license, making an exception only for some proprietary hardware drivers.
 The main license used is the GNU General Public License (GNU GPL) which, along with the GNU Lesser General Public License (GNU LGPL), explicitly declares that users are free to run, copy, distribute, study, change, develop and improve the software.
 On the other hand, there is also proprietary software available that can run on Hanthana.
 Hanthana focuses on usability, security and stability.
 Hanthana also emphasizes accessibility and internationalization to reach as many people as possible.
 From the start UTF-8 is the default character encoding, which allows for support of a variety of non-Roman scripts.

 Hanthana comes installed with a wide range of software that includes LibreOffice, Firefox, Pidgin, Transmission, GIMP, and several lightweight games (such as Sudoku and chess).